MangaKaveri/Project_4_Voice_Emotion-Detector/README.txt

+Voice_Emotion_Detector

+Create a feature to predict the emotion using the audio file where we can record a voice as well as upload a voice note in the model.For an example If the voice note contains happy emotion it should say its happy , like wise it should predict all emotions using voice note.This should work for only female voices not for other voices .
+If we upload or record other thing female voice it should say like upload female voice.The voice should be in english language only and it should reject other language voice records.

 The following folder contains varios files:
 Speech Emotion Recognition with Convolutional Neural Network => final jupyter notebook file with code of project